 Your real IP reveals your real location

 We’ve already established that complete anonymity on the internet is virtually impossible.
-But don’t delete your VPN.
-Despite complete anonymity being unrealistic, a good VPN service helps you come closer to it by improving your online privacy.
+That being said, a good VPN service helps you come a lot closer to it by improving your online privacy.

 A VPN creates an encrypted tunnel from your device (e.g., a computer or a phone) to the destination you’re trying to reach (e.g., YouTube).
 As you connect to a server located in another country (say, France), your internet service provider and the site you’re visiting “think” you’re in France.